nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `:list`

 Example:
-`:list` Shows the list of exercises you have completed
+`:list` Shows the list of exercises you have completed.

 <div style="page-break-after: always;"></div>